Our Mandate at Transition Guelph

 Many of our challenges are rooted outside the neighborhood, but we know there is much we can do to strengthen equity and resilience at the local level.
 Our vision of Guelph is a healthy, vital community with flourishing business, arts and neighbourhoods.
 Required energy and materials are largely local and renewable; all actions honour ecosystem integrity – locally to globally.
 Guelph contributes no more than its fair share of greenhouses gases that the planet can sustainably absorb.

 Transition Guelph works in collaboration with the other Transition Initiatives in Ontario and across Canada.
-The Transition Handbook by Rob Hopkins, provides guidance for creating a resilient vibrant community through the re-localization of many of the services and resources that we need to survive and thrive in the face of environmental, social and economic challenges.
+The Essential Guide to Transition, provides guidance for creating a resilient vibrant community through the re-localization of many of the services and resources that we need to survive and thrive in the face of environmental, social and economic challenges.

 We envision a world of communities that thrive sustainably, in balance ecologically, socially and economically.